pachyderm/pachyderm/doc/cookbook/splitting.md

 `--target-file-bytes` multiple rows per file).
 The footer contains the remaining SQL statements for setting up the tables.

-(You might ask why you'd want to store each row as a separate file.
-Pachyderm does data de-duplication under the hood at the granularity of files.
-So this way subsequent dumps won't store redundant information)

 The header and footer are stored on the directory containing the rows.
 This way, if you request a `get-file` on the directory, you'll get just the header and footer.
 If you request an individual file, you'll see the header plus the row(s)